SaadAttieh/lazyCode/readme.md

 ## Example 1:

-Read in lines of text into a vector, one line per element, until EOF is reached.
-Sort the vector and then re print the lines.
+* Read in lines of text into a vector until EOF is reached, one line per vector element.
+* Sort the vector and then reprint the lines.

 ```c++
     auto lines = readLines(cin) | vector<string>();